 Beware of These 15 Types of Senior Scams

-Although it is inconceivable that people would take advantage of the elderly, there is an increasing number of senior scams targeting this vulnerable population.
+Although it’s inconceivable that people would take advantage of the elderly, there is an increasing number of senior scams targeting this vulnerable population.
 These unscrupulous people are skilled at gaining the trust of senior citizens so they can rob them of their money or identities.

-Before we move onto practical examples of elder fraud and how they can avoid becoming victims of fraudsters, let’s see why the elderly are so susceptible to scams in the first place.
+Before we move onto practical examples of fraud and how the elderly can avoid becoming victims of fraudsters, let’s see why the elderly are so susceptible to scams in the first place.

+So, why do these scams happen?
 Many scammers play on the “relationship” card as they know that senior citizens often live lonely lives.
-On top of that, there is usually no one to check up on their finances.
-Also, a number of elderly people have memory problems or impaired cognitive function.
+On top of that, there is usually no one to check up on their finances, so there are many financial crimes against the elderly.
+Also, a lot of older adults have memory problems, dementia and Alzheimer’s, or impaired cognitive function.
 This makes it easy for con artists to trick them into giving them money or personal details.